SC-DevTeam/Pinocchio/README.md

 * patch [cr - coc - bb - hh - bs] [host] [key optional]

 Patchers.
-Actually only patch cr would work.
-Extract libg from android device through adb, patch it and upload it back.
+Actually only patch cr and coc would work.
+Extract libg from android device through adb, patch it (ONLY ARM) and upload it back.

 * proxy [cr - coc - bb - hh - bs]